ygnoh/smart-github/README.en.md

 ## Features
 ### Multi templates
-  * This provides multi templates for issue/pull request.
+  * This provides multi templates for issues ~/pull request~.
-  * This adds labels you recently used automatically when you create a new issue/pull request.
+  * This adds labels you recently used automatically when you create a new issue ~/pull request~.

 <img src="https://user-images.githubusercontent.com/13075245/38159156-9903fe90-34dd-11e8-865d-a9fee8315ff2.gif" width="800">

 ## How to use
 ### Multi templates
 1. Create a directory `.github/ISSUE_TEMPLATE/` in the root directory of the repository where you want to apply this extension.
-> In the case of Pull request, create a directory `.github/PULL_REQUEST_TEMPLATE/`.
 2. Add template `.md` files in the directory.
 > The name of a file `.md` will be a template name in the dropdown.
 3. Finish!